 During the Civil War in 1642, Portsmouth's support was split, most people including the Mayor supported Parliament, but Colonel Goring the military governor of the town supported the King and had command of the soldiers based in the town.

 The town itself was highly fortified and was supported by 100 cannon and 1400 barrels of gunpowder.

-Parlimentarian forces assembled to the north of Portsea Island and were able to prevent supplies moving into the town.
-George Goring the Town Governor was expelled from the House of Parliament due to his actions and seven parliamentarian warships were sent to Portsmouth, to prevent supplies being shipped into the town from the Isle of Wight or the continent.
+Parliamentarian forces assembled to the north of Portsea Island and were able to prevent supplies moving into the town.
+George Goring the Town Governor was expelled from the House of Parliament due to his actions and seven parliamentarian warships were sent to Portsmouth, to prevent supplies being shipped into the town by sea from the Isle of Wight or the continent.

-Over the coming days there were many skirmishes between the opposing forces, in one Goring's men were able to drag an abadoned cannon from Portsbridge into the town and in another the parliamentarian forces attacked a mill used by the town's people for griding flour.
+Over the coming days there were many skirmishes between the opposing forces, in one Goring's men were able to drag an abandoned cannon from Portsbridge into the town and in another the parliamentarian forces attacked a mill used by the town's people for grinding flour.

 The only remaining Royalist ship in Portsmouth harbour the Henritta Maria was captured by a group of sailors led by Captain Browne Bushell.

 Morale in the town was very low as supplies fell, the Parliamentarian attackers were reinforced and granted extra funds by Parliament, there were a number of defections from the Royalist forces.

 On August 28th, almost a month into the siege, Waller met with Goring to negotiate a surrender, but Goring refused the terms.